A theory for coexistence and selection of branched actin networks in a shared and finite pool of monomers: Introduction

 This paper is structured as follows.
 In section \ref{sec: Model}, we first recall the underlying mechanisms of actin network growth and on this basis then derive the governing equations of our theory in three steps.
 First, we calculate an analytical expression for the local depletion in the case of a single network.
 Then, we estimate the steady state length of the network based on the loss of percolation.
 Finally, we generalize to multiple networks, which effectively interact through the shared actin pool.
 We derive one central equation, which is then analyzed in section \ref{sec: Results}.
 By first considering a single network, we estimated the two unknown parameters in our model by comparison to the experimental measurements.
 We then present the results for the case of two or more identical networks, and finally demonstrate coexistence of networks with different assembly rates.
-The analytical results are verified by solving the full three-dimensional problem numerically.
+The analytical results are verified by solving the full three-dimensional diffusion problem numerically.
+Within the numerical framework, we furthermore show that even in the presence of a buffer protein like thymosin, which sequesters large amounts of actin in a non-polymerizable state acting as a reservoir, as observed \textit{in vivo} \cite{cassimerisThymosinBeta41992, goldsteinThymosinV4Actinsequestering2005, raz-benaroushActinTurnoverLamellipodial2017}, the assembly can still be limited by diffusion.
 In the last section \ref{sec: Discussion}, we discuss the implications of our results for the understanding of the co-assembly of actin structures and the role of protein depletion.